-\paragraph{Results} \tableRef{tab:baseline_results} presents the results of our evaluation. \baselineNameBAT trained on the restaurants data was the best-performing system for TE and the full tasks, on three of the four datasets (\YelpName, \SstName and \OpinosisName).
-For SC, \baselineNameBERTEE was the best performing model on three datasets.
-Generally, results for SC are relatively high, while TE results by some models may be very low, typically stemming from low recall.
+\paragraph{Results} \tableRef{tab:baseline_results} presents the results of our evaluation. \baselineNameBAT trained on the restaurants data was the best-performing system for TE and the full \TSAtaskName tasks, on three of the four datasets (\YelpName, \SstName and \OpinosisName).
+For SC, \baselineNameBERTEE was the best model on three datasets.
+Generally, results for SC were relatively high, while TE results by some models may be very low, typically stemming from low recall.
 The precision and recall results for each task are further detailed in \supp \ref{appendix:detailed_benchmark_results}.

 \supp \ref{appendix:detailed_benchmark_results} also details additional results when relaxing the TE evaluation criterion from exact span-matches to overlapping span-matches -- where a predicted target and a cluster are span-matched if their spans overlap.
 While with this relaxed evaluation the TE performance was higher (as expected), the absolute numbers suggest a significant percentage of errors were not simply targets predicted with a misaligned span.

-\TSAtaskName task performance is lowest for \SstName, perhaps due to its domain of movie reviews which is furthest of all datasets from the product reviews training data.
-Interestingly, it is also the dataset on which humans disagree most (see \figureRef{fig:confidence_all_historgam}).
+\TSAtaskName task performance was lowest for \SstName, perhaps due to its domain of movie reviews, which is furthest of all datasets from the product reviews training data.
+Interestingly, it was also the dataset with the lowest level of agreement among humans (see \figureRef{fig:confidence_all_historgam}).

-In principle, using predictions of automatic target extraction as target candidates can reduce annotation costs.
-However, the TE recall of the available automatic systems are low (even when combining all five systems; data not shown), and hence automatic TE cannot yet replace the target candidates annotation phase.